 At the same time, a tough economy in our state means more and more people are facing hard times.
 If you or a co-worker is in immediate crisis, or have other needs like banking, discounts on purchases, or help with filing your taxes, the following information may be helpful.

 The services and assistance referenced here are made in an attempt to provide helpful information to our members.
 UFCW 21 cannot assure the quality or accuracy of the information provided by the organizations and institutions.
 As always when doing banking, housing, financial or other important consumer decisions, you should read information closely to insure your protection.

 UFCW 21 offers many scholarships for students.
-Scholarship applications become available in the beginning of the year and the deadline to apply is February 15.
-Click here to download the 2015 UFCW 21 Scholarship Application.
+Scholarship applications become available in the beginning of the year.

 In addition, each year the UFCW International awards scholarships as well.

 2-1-1 Community Information Line.
 By dialing "211" on your local phone, you'll reach this information line which offers expert assistance and help accessing community resources such as help with rent, food, and low cost legal services.